richiejp/lm-command-sdk/README.md

 Licensing
 ---------

 See license.txt, the public code is licensed under the Adaptive Public License 1.0.
 Contact LM support if you cannot use this license in your project.
+All source files are covered under this license unless it is stated otherwise.
+This includes files preceeding the commits which added the license.